lguerdan/lguerdan.github.io/_pages/about.md

 I am a PhD student in the [Human-Computer Interaction Institute (HCII)](https://www.hcii.cmu.edu/) within the School of Computer Science at Carnegie Mellon University.
 I am fortunate to be advised by [Steven Wu](https://zstevenwu.com/) and [Ken Holstein](https://kenholstein.myportfolio.com/).

-**My research examines the validity, transparency, and alignment of data-driven algorithms used to inform expert decision-making.** I leverage methods from HCI, machine learning, and statistics to develop more reliable algorithms and evaluation standards in light of complexities encountered in real-world decision-making settings.
+**My work examines the safety and validity of data-driven algorithms deployed in high stakes decision-making settings.** I develop algorithmic methods and evaluation tools to help practitoners assess the feasability of model deployments given real-world complexities.
+I adopt an interdisciplinary perspective, leveraging methods from HCI, machine learning, and statistics.
 My work is generously supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

 Previously, I did my Master's in Computer Science at Cambridge.
 I also studied Computer Science and Psychology at the University of Missouri, where I co-founded [TigerAware](https://tigeraware.com/), a mobile-based research platform.